yetanotherco/aligned_layer_tendermint/README.md

 alignedlayerd tx verify --help
 ```

-Upon verification, the transactions produces an event called `verification_finished` which contains a boolean attriute `proof_verifies` indicating the result.
+Upon verification, the transaction produces an event called `verification_finished` which contains a boolean attriute `proof_verifies` indicating the result.

 ### Gnark Plonk

-If you want to generate a Gnark Plonk proof by yourself, you must edit the circuit definition and solution in `./prover_examples/gnark_plonk/gnark_plonk.go` and run the following command:
+If you want to generate a Gnark Plonk proof by yourself, you must edit the circuit definition and witness in `./prover_examples/gnark_plonk/gnark_plonk.go` and run the following command:

 ```sh
 go run ./prover_examples/gnark_plonk/gnark_plonk.go